zedparsa/Flowsense-ids/README.md

     print("Done.")
     print(f"Saved: {OUT_FILE} | rows={len(all_signals)}")
 ```
+Conceptually, this is the point where you move from raw events (packets) to an ML-ready dataset (a time-series feature matrix).
+Exporting to CSV finalizes a clean pipeline boundary: capture and mapping produce inputs, signal extraction produces features, and later stages (visualization or ML) consume the output reliably.

 Key implementation notes:
 > - Building one DataFrame with a shared `time_window` axis makes the output easy to plot, debug, and feed to ML.